AmirIqbal1/auto-update-ubuntu-script/README.md

 It will also clean bash history.

 Great script for Ubuntu servers.
+Has auto reboot features, you got to edit out comments to enable it.